-OTHER DELEGATIONS - BUSINESS RATE RELIEF

-REF DESCRIPTION APPROVER

-BR1 To implement Central Government fully funded business rate relief schemes where implementation requires the Council to use its discretionary powers under either Section 47 of the Local Government Finance Act 1988 or Section 13A of the Local Government Finance Act 1992.
-CFO
+OTHER DELEGATIONS - TAX RELIEF SCHEMES REF DESCRIPTION APPROVER TR1 To implement Central Government fully funded council tax, business rate or other tax rebate relief schemes where implementation requires the Council to use its discretionary powers under either Section 47 of the Local Government Finance Act 1988 or Section 13A of the Local Government Finance Act 1992.
+CFO TR2 To implement Non-Domestic Rates criteria under section 49 and section 44a of the Local Government Finance Act 1988 regarding Hardship Relief and Part Occupation Relief.
+CFO in consultation with Portfolio Holder for Finance from the CFO)